Skip to main content

 2. Memorise Common Formulas Anyway

-Even though the formula booklet contains certain equations, you should memorise the ones you use frequently:
+Even though the booklet contains certain equations, you should memorise the ones you use frequently: trigonometric identities, standard derivatives and integrals, SUVAT equations.

-Why?
-Because looking up formulas repeatedly breaks your concentration and wastes time.
+Why bother if they’re in the booklet?
+Because looking things up repeatedly breaks your concentration and wastes time.
 Memorise what you use often; reference what you use rarely.

 3. Check Your Notation

-Misreading notation is a common source of error.
+Misreading notation is a common source of lost marks.
 If you’re unsure what a symbol means, check the key at the front of the booklet.

 4. Don’t Just Copy — Understand